Role

 Flip.vn is an innovative ticketing platform in Vietnam, designed to modernize event ticketing for organizers and consumers by emphasizing automation, transparency, and event-specific tech.

-Building on its existing web platform, this co-op project aimed to expand into a full native mobile app, starting with Phase 1: seamless check-ins and notifications, before evolving to comprehensive features like event discovery, ticket purchasing, and queueing.
+Building on its existing web platform, this co-op project aimed to expand into a full native mobile app, with 2 phases:

 Phase 1